NoushinN/noushinn.github.io/pro_activities.md

 ## Teaching & learning development
 - **2021:** Workshop on reproducible workflows in the public service, (EW2) Government of Canada Initiative
 - **2020:** Workshop on experimentation in the public service, (EW2) Government of Canada Initiative
-- **2019:** Administrative data linkage to evaluate programs and policies (Royal Jubilee Hospital, Victoria, BC, January 21, 2020)
+- **2019:** Administrative data linkage to evaluate programs and policies, Royal Jubilee Hospital, Victoria, BC
 - **2018:** Science Judge, Biomedical Engineering Entrepreneurship & Partnership day, University of Victoria
 - **2018:** Centre for Integrated Teaching and Learning: Teaching as Research, Evidence-based teaching in STEM education, and Implicit Bias in STEM education modules